1. Assertions¶

 function assertArrayValuesIdenticalTo(array $expected, mixed $actual[, string $message = ''])

-Reports an error identified by $message
+Reports an error identified by $message if values in $actual (array or

-ArrayAccess instance) are not identical to $expected
+ArrayAccess instance) are not identical to $expected ones (tested with

-operator).
-The method compares only values specified in $expected
+=== operator).
+The method compares only values specified in $expected,

 array nor an ArrayAccess instance, the constraint fails.